 Porches can be 6' to 10' deep with a minimum deck area of 60 square feet.

-with no more than 2" of spacing between balusters.
+Porch balustrades should be 50% or more opaque material with no more than 2" of spacing between balusters.

 C5.
 Porches (Front and Street Side)